 Having the requisite subject matter expertise allows the Product Owner to speak intelligently for the user community which helps the team build the right features.
 Being available to share this knowledge with the team and answer their questions is equally as important.
 And without the authority to make decisions, the team’s hard work may never get to see the light of day.

 What other traits do you think are key to effective product ownership?
-How else would you describe the role of a Product Owner?
+How else would you describe the role?